Stellahedral geometry of matroids: Polytope algebras and K-rings of toric varieties

 \subsection{Relation to (operational) Chow rings}

 Let $R = \ZZ$ or $\QQ$ from this section onwards, so that we may consider toric varieties and their ($\QQ$-)divisor classes associated to polytopes.
-Let $\Sigma$ be a complete rational fan, and $X_\Sigma$ be its toric variety.
+Let $\Sigma$ be a complete rational fan and $X_\Sigma$ be its toric variety.
 We point to \cite{Ful93} for basic facts on toric varieties.
-Recall that a lattice polytope $Q\in \mathscr P_{\ZZ,\Sigma}$ defines a nef $T$-equivariant line bundle $\mathcal{O}(D_Q)$ in $X_\Sigma$, with the property that its divisor class $[D_Q]\in \operatorname{Pic}(X_\Sigma)$ does not change when we translate $Q$.
+Recall that a lattice polytope $Q\in \mathscr P_{\ZZ,\Sigma}$ defines a nef $T$-equivariant line bundle $\mathcal{O}_{X_{\Sigma}}(D_Q)$ in $X_\Sigma$, with the property that its divisor class $[D_Q]\in \operatorname{Pic}(X_\Sigma)$ does not change when we translate $Q$.
+See \cite[Chapter 6]{CLS11} for a discussion of polytopes and line bundles.
 We collect some results of Fulton and Sturmfels.

 \begin{theorem} Let $\Sigma$ be a complete rational fan, and let $A^\bullet(X_\Sigma)$ be the operational Chow cohomology ring of the toric variety $X_\Sigma$.
-Then, we have: \begin{enumerate}\itemsep 5pt \item \cite[Theorem 3.1]{FultonSturmfels} The operational Chow ring is isomorphic (as a graded ring) to the ring of Minkowski weights on the fan $\Sigma$ with product structure coming from the fan displacement rule. \item \cite[Theorem 5.1]{FultonSturmfels} If $\Sigma$ is projective, the exponential map, sending $[\one_Q] \mapsto \exp([D_Q])$, defines an injection of rings $\overline\ind_\QQ(\mathscr P_{\QQ,\Sigma}) \to A^\bullet(X_\Sigma)_\QQ$ whose image is the subring generated by $A^1(X_\Sigma)_\QQ = \operatorname{Pic}_\QQ(X_\Sigma)$.
+Then, we have: \begin{enumerate}\itemsep 5pt \item \cite[Theorem 3.1]{FultonSturmfels} The operational Chow ring is isomorphic (as a graded ring) to the ring of Minkowski weights on the fan $\Sigma$ with product structure coming from the fan displacement rule. \item \cite[Theorem 5.1]{FultonSturmfels} If $\Sigma$ is projective, the exponential map, sending $[Q] \mapsto \exp([D_Q])$, defines an injection of rings $\overline\ind_\QQ(\mathscr P_{\QQ,\Sigma}) \to A^\bullet(X_\Sigma)_\QQ$ whose image is the subring generated by $A^1(X_\Sigma)_\QQ = \operatorname{Pic}_\QQ(X_\Sigma)$.
 The exponential map is an isomorphism when $\Sigma$ is further simplicial. \item \cite[Theorem 5.2]{FultonSturmfels} The exponential map defines an isomorphism between $\overline\ind_\QQ(\mathscr P_\QQ)$ and the direct limit $\varinjlim A^\bullet(X_\Sigma)_\QQ$ over all complete fans. \end{enumerate} \end{theorem}

 The image $\exp([D_Q])$ of the exponential map applied to $Q$ can be described in terms of Minkowski weights as follows: The cone dual to a face $F$ of $Q$ gets weight equal to the lattice volume of $F$ (in the lattice of the affine span of $F$).
 For the case when $R = \RR$, after a suitable modification of the definitions for the ring of Minkowski weights and the exponential map above, one has a similar injective map \cite[Theorem 2]{McM89} that is an isomorphism when $\Sigma$ is further simplicial \cite[Theorem 5.1]{McM93a}.
+See also \cite{Bri97}.